-Greece, lenders assess bailout compliance; finance minister says economy healthier
+Greece, lenders assess bailout compliance; Finance Minister says economy healthier

 PENSION REFORMS IN FOCUS

-Fiscal and pension reforms and recapitalizing banks were on the agenda of talks with lenders, a Greek government official said, as delegations met at a central Athens hotel.
+Fiscal and pension reforms and recapitalising banks were on the agenda of talks with lenders, a Greek government official said, as delegations met at a central Athens hotel.

 The left-wing government has passed legislation raising the retirement age, increasing healthcare contributions, scrapping most early retirement benefits, and clamping down on tax evasion.